 - High-Volume Lead Generation: Here, the name of the game is capturing contact info from a ton of attendees.
 Your design needs to make interactions quick and data capture seamless.
 Think interactive surveys that qualify visitors while giving them personalized content in return.

-- New Product Launch: The whole point is to create buzz and educate people about your latest and greatest.
-The design has to put the product front and center, with dedicated demo areas and bold messaging that screams, "Here's why you need this."
+- New Product Launch: The whole point is to create buzz and educate people about your latest offering.
+The design has to put the product front and center, with dedicated demo areas and bold messaging that communicates the value immediately.

 - High-Quality Lead Nurturing: If you are there to woo key accounts, your design has to include private or semi-private meeting spaces.
 Comfort, quiet, and a professional atmosphere are everything.